MyFreertosLab/my_wifi_test/README.md

-# WiFi test with a websocket server
+# WiFi AP test with a websocket server